Overview

 |---|---|

-The trail skirts three major loughs – Lough Allen, Lough Arrow and Lough Key – and climbs the low ranges of Corry Mountain, the Curlew Mountains and the Bricklieve Mountains.
-Walkers experience a constantly changing backdrop of open moorland, quiet tarmac roads, forest tracks and lakeside paths.
+The trail skirts three loughs – Lough Allen, Lough Arrow and Lough Key – and climbs Corry Mountain, the Curlew Mountains and the Bricklieve Mountains.
+The backdrop shifts between open moorland, quiet tarmac, forest track and lakeside path.

-The name derives from the Arigna coal mines, which operated from the mid‑1700s until their closure in 1990 after more than four centuries of extracting coal and iron.
-When the mines shut, the community feared a loss of identity and tourism.
-Father Sean Tynan, a local priest, envisioned a walking corridor that would celebrate the mining legacy while showcasing the surrounding countryside.
+The name comes from the Arigna coal mines, worked from the mid-1700s until they closed in 1990, after more than four centuries of coal and iron.
+When they shut, the community feared losing both its identity and its visitors.
+A local priest, Father Sean Tynan, came up with the idea of a walking corridor to mark the mining legacy and open up the surrounding country.

-Funding from the European Regional Development Fund enabled the trail’s development, and it was officially opened by broadcaster Donncha Ó Dúlaing in July 2000.
-The trail is designated a National Waymarked Trail and is jointly managed by the Roscommon Integrated Development Company, Roscommon County Council, Leitrim County Council and Sligo County Council.
+European Regional Development Fund money paid for the trail, and the broadcaster Donncha Ó Dúlaing opened it in July 2000.
+It is a National Waymarked Trail, jointly managed by the Roscommon Integrated Development Company and the Roscommon, Leitrim and Sligo county councils.

-Alongside the industrial narrative, the route passes a remarkable concentration of Neolithic passage tombs – notably the Carrowkeel complex on the Bricklieve Mountains, as well as Heapstown Cairn and Labby Rock – adding a deep‑time dimension to the walk.
-The path also follows the historic Red Earls road, the site of the 1599 Battle of the Curlews, and skirts modern wind‑farm installations on Carrane Hill.
+The route also runs past a remarkable concentration of Neolithic passage tombs, chiefly the Carrowkeel complex on the Bricklieve Mountains, plus Heapstown Cairn and Labby Rock.
+It follows the historic Red Earls road and the site of the 1599 Battle of the Curlews, and skirts the wind farm on Carrane Hill.

 Mining heritage

-- Arigna Mining Experience – Visitor centre (opened 2003) offering a 45‑minute underground tour, exhibits, recorded interviews and a café with views of Kilronan Mountain.
-Open daily 10:00‑17:00, adult admission €15, free parking and wheelchair‑accessible facilities.
-Tours are led by former miners.
+- Arigna Mining Experience – The visitor centre (opened 2003) runs a 45-minute underground tour led by former miners, with exhibits, recorded interviews and a café looking out to Kilronan Mountain.
+Open daily 10am–5pm, adult admission €15, free parking, wheelchair-accessible facilities.
+This is the single stop to make if you only have an afternoon.

-- Old miner pathways – Much of the trail follows the original footpaths miners used daily, giving a tangible sense of their lives.
+- Old miner pathways – Much of the trail follows the footpaths the miners walked daily.

 Ancient monuments